-Ken’s practice deals with all aspects of employee benefits and executive compensation law.
-He has extensive experience in advising clients on the tax and ERISA implications of a broad range of benefits-related matters, including in the development, documentation and operation of tax-qualified and non-tax-qualified deferred compensation and retirement plans of all types, welfare and flexible benefits programs and executive and broad-based equity-oriented and performance-oriented incentive arrangements.
+Ken Anker’s practice deals with all aspects of employee benefits and executive compensation law.
+He has extensive experience in advising clients on the tax and ERISA implications of a broad range of benefits-related matters, including in the development, documentation, and operation of tax-qualified and non-tax-qualified deferred compensation and retirement plans of all types, welfare and flexible benefits programs, and executive and broad-based equity-oriented and performance-oriented incentive arrangements.

 Ken has significant expertise in tailoring executive compensation programs to meet critical objectives and has considerable experience in analyzing and structuring insurance product-based compensation strategies.
 In addition, Ken regularly counsels clients on the tax implications of a broad range of corporate and individual transactional, compliance, and planning matters.

 Nonqualified Deferred Compensation Answer Book (contributing author).